-We just finished our first week of the Vigor Online Training Program.
+We just finished our first week of Vigor Training.
 The first week of a new program is often pretty painful.

 The days leading up to the first workout are exciting.
 You anticipate the program and the effect it’ll have on your body.

 Like most new training programs, by the middle of the week, you’re sore everywhere.
 You feel like you got hit by a truck.
 It’s at this point that people start second-guessing whether the program will be worth it.

 A lot of people give up at that point, not realizing that the longer they stick with it, the less soreness they experience, even though their workouts get harder every week.

 In Stage II, you look around, hoping there is a different, easier trail to take.
 Eventually you realize that you’re on the only path that will take you where you want to go, but you start to doubt whether the effort will be worth the benefit.